Last Updated on June 25, 2020 by Audrey Scott

 Note: Thanks goes to Leigh and her family for introducing us to these Salta restaurants.

-Cachi (Salta region)
+Restaurants in Cachi (Salta region)

-Cafayate (Salta region)
+Restaurants in Cafayate (Salta region)

 Almazen: A delightful little restaurant (20 de Febrero #40) specializing in daily specials like chicken curry or ravioli with cherry tomatoes and forest mushrooms.
 Some of the most unique and fresh food we found in Argentina.
-The lunch menu features about 8-10 specialties while the evening menu is focused around tapas dishes.
+The lunch menu features about 8-10 specialties while the evening menu is focused on tapas dishes.
 Highly recommended.

 Mamushka Chocolates in Bariloche: Much of the chocolate we found sold in stores throughout Argentina was waxy and not very good.
 But, Bariloche makes up for that with a main street dotted with chocolate shops.
 Though each chocolateria has its specialty, our overall favorite: Mamushka.